Fajitas are one of those foods that just give my soul life. They’re delicious, satisfying, and easy to whip up for a weeknight meal.

 - 1-2 Tablespoon Oil

-Start by washing and drying the meat.
-Next, we need to thin the backstrap to mimic a flank steak.
+- Thin the backstrap to mimic a flank steak.
 Cut through the top third of the backstrap lengthwise, stopping about ½” before cutting all the way through.
 Once the top third has been cut, flip the backstrap over and repeat with the bottom third, making sure you can open the backstrap up into a flat, uniform piece.